jstoebel/eds_dashboard/README.md

  - This app uses Minitest for all tests.
  - All commits to this app are built remotely using the Continuous Integration Service CodeShip.

+### Annotation

+We use the `annotate` gem to annotate our models.
+Since one of our models (`Banner`) connects to a service not available in your development environment, we came up with a hack to skip this model when running annotate.
+Run `annotate="true" bundle exec annotate` to run `annotate`.
+If you don't include the environment variable at the beginning, you'll get an error.

 ### Deployment instructions

  - Berea College deploys this app in an Ubuntu VM in our data center.